Debian/ratt/README.md

 2019/01/19 10:44:34 Could not find InRelease file for sid .
 Are you missing sid in your /etc/apt/sources.list?
 ```

-What happens here is that ratt looks into the `.changes` file, which indicates that this package belongs to sid.
-Ratt then tries to resolve the reverse build dependencies against sid, using `apt(1)` as configured on the system.
-Which means that apt must have the sid suite in its `sources.list`, and in this example it isn't.
-Failure ensues.

-The most direct approach to solve that is to add sid to your `/etc/apt/sources.list` file, then set `Default-Release` to stable, to prevent apt from using it.
-It should look like this:
+The most direct solution is to add sid to your `/etc/apt/sources.list` file, then set `Default-Release` to stable, so that apt prefers the same packages as before your addition:

 ```
 # echo 'deb http://deb.debian.org/debian sid main' >> /etc/apt/sources.list